The SDOH & Place Community Toolkit

 Currently, the community toolkit contains six modules.
 Depending on your project’s objectives, you can opt to undertake either one module or several of them.
 We recommend starting with Modules 1-3 regardless, and choosing your own adventure in subsequent chapters.

-• Module 1 explores SDOH, equity, and types of visualizations.
-(Led by Kamaria Barronville, José Alavez, & Marynia Kolak)
+Module 1 Introduction Explores SDOH, equity, and types of visualizations.
+Led by Kamaria Barronville, José Alavez, & Marynia Kolak.

-• Module 2 guides users in identifying and formulating their visualization goals, recognizing potential stakeholders, and prioritizing health equity in their planning.
-(Led by Kamaria Barronville, José Alavez, & Marynia Kolak)
+Module 2 Project Planning Guides users in identifying and formulating their visualization goals, recognizing potential stakeholders, and prioritizing health equity in their planning.
+Led by Kamaria Barronville, José Alavez, & Marynia Kolak.

-• Module 3 emphasizes the importance of user-centered design principles in spatial visualization and evaluates various engagement strategies with stakeholders.
-(Led by Shubham Kumar & José Alavez)
+Module 3 Human Centered Design Emphasizes the importance of user-centered design principles in spatial visualization and evaluates various engagement strategies with stakeholders.
+Led by Shubham Kumar & José Alavez.

-• Module 4 focuses on the integration of spatial data into projects, covering data-wrangling methods, technologies, and the role of coordinate reference systems (CRS) in spatial visualization.
-(Led by Catherine Discenza, Yilin Lyu, Adam Cox, & Marynia Kolak)
+Module 4 Spatial Data Wrangling Focuses on the integration of spatial data into projects, covering data-wrangling methods, technologies, and the role of coordinate reference systems (CRS) in spatial visualization.
+Led by Catherine Discenza, Yilin Lyu, Adam Cox, & Marynia Kolak.

-• Module 5 delves into the fundamentals of exploratory data analysis in the context of social determinants of health (SDOH).
-(Led by José Alavez & Mandela Gadri )
+Module 5 Research Design & Analysis Delves into the fundamentals of exploratory data analysis in the context of social determinants of health (SDOH).
+Led by José Alavez & Mandela Gadri.

-• Module 6 introduces users to multiple low or no-code applications for creating mapping visualizations.
+Module 6 App Development Introduces users to multiple low or no-code applications for creating mapping visualizations.
 These open-source applications concentrate on four cartographic approaches for mapping SDOH: story maps, asset maps, thematic maps, and data dashboards.
-(Led by Catherine Discenza, Adam Cox, Yilin Lyn, & Marynia Kolak)
+Led by Catherine Discenza, Adam Cox, Yilin Lyn, & Marynia Kolak.

 Feedback